ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Conversely, artifacts are also defined by the roles that produce or consume them.
 To produce an artifact means that a given role introduces it into the RATS architecture.
 To consume an artifact means that a given role has responsibility for processing it in the RATS architecture.
-Roles also have the ability to perform additional actions such caching or forwarding artifacts as opaque data.
+Roles also have the ability to perform additional actions such as caching or forwarding artifacts as opaque data.
 As depicted in {{overview}}, these additional actions can be performed by several roles.

 # Terminology {#terminology}